Georgetown Dawes Family Page

 Nate & Simon Stratford

 NS summer 2006Fall 2005 brought Marcia’s return to school in the form of a placement with the CNCP program of Halton Region Public Health.
-Chris finished his M.A in Music Criticism at McMaster in late April 2006, and continued his work for the Choral programs of the University of Toronto Faculty of Music, and the excellent Theatre and Drama Studies joint offering of U of T and the Sheridan Institute of Applied Arts and Technology, and various freelance projects and engagements.
+Chris finished his M.A in Music Criticism at McMaster in late April 2006, and continued his work for the Choral programs of the University of Toronto Faculty of Music, the excellent Theatre and Drama Studies joint offering of U of T and the Sheridan Institute of Applied Arts and Technology, and various freelance projects and engagements.
 Marcia’s maternity leave ran out on Simon’s first birthday on October 27th of 2005, and the months of November, December, January, February, March and April required us to jump many important hurdles, including simultaneous studenthood of both Chris and Marcia, a very demanding phase for the job Marcia held with Seaton House, and our first experience with regular offsite childcare with the wonderful Donna Van Ofwegen.

 In summer 2006, Marcia took three courses, and worked just over half-time at Seaton House.
 With a very quiet May, June and August, July saw Chris fulfil his annual commitments as Director of the Summer Institute of Church Music and the Organ Concerts and Academy at Stratford Summer Music, as well as touring Slovakia, Hungary and Austria as organist to the Toronto Children’s Chorus, a new relationship he enjoyed into the 2006-2007 concert season which saw the retirement of the group’s Founder/Director Jean Ashworth Bartle, and which continues into the new tenure of her successor, Elise Bradley of New Zealand.

-Nate fish 2007We now find fall 2007 upon us.
-The biggest stories of this year are unquestionably Marcia’s FINISHING her eight-year return to school, graduating in June on the Dean’s list with a Bachelor of Food and Nutrition science, and Nate STARTING Senior Kindergarten, his first experience with public education.
-Nate, now 5, continues to astound everyone with his skills and intelligence, but also his kindness, his responsibility, his almost-invincible good nature and his continuing heartfelt love for his family and others - qualities which have surely been enhanced by his experience as a big brother.
-Simon, approaching 3, like many kids his age displays alternately a remarkably cute and ingratiating persona, a fiercely self-centred and utterly unreasonable temper, and an often-outrageous sense of joy and humour at most of what life brings him.
+Nate and Simon up in a treeThe biggest stories of 2007 were unquestionably Marcia’s FINISHING her eight-year undergraduate phase, graduating in June on the Dean’s list with a Bachelor of Food and Nutrition science, and Nate STARTING Senior Kindergarten, his first experience with public education.
+Nate, now 5, continued to astound everyone with his skills and intelligence, but also his kindness, his responsibility, his almost-invincible good nature and his continuing heartfelt love for his family and others - qualities which have surely been enhanced by his experience as a big brother.
+Simon, approaching 3, like many kids his age displayed alternately a remarkably cute and ingratiating persona, a fiercely self-centred and utterly unreasonable temper, and an often-outrageous sense of joy and humour at most of what life brings him.
 He is a treasure to us all, no matter how he shakes things up.
 He and his dad, carrying on more-or-less the same way as they always have, gaze in loving admiration at Nate and Marcia, facing their new phases of life in their unique ways.